In Your House 7: Good Friends, Better Enemies: Preliminary matches

 The first match to air live on pay-per-view was scheduled to be a singles match between The British Bulldog and Jake "The Snake" Roberts.
 Bulldog was accompanied by Owen Hart, Jim Cornette and Cornette's storyline attorney Clarence Mason, while Roberts entered the ring with his pet python.
 It had been revealed the previous weekend that Bulldog was extremely afraid of snakes and because of this, Mason presented the referee with a document ordering the snake to be placed backstage.
 Roberts tore the paper to shreds, took the snake out of its bag, and charged at Mason and Cornette before taking the snake to the locker room.
 Roberts returned to the ring with Ahmed Johnson and the match became a tag team match pitting Bulldog and Hart against Roberts and Johnson.
 Jake and Ahmed controlled much of the match until the Bulldog and Hart gained the upper-hand when Bulldog distracted the referee, allowing Hart to choke Roberts.
 Bulldog and Hart took turns wearing down Roberts until he countered a sleeper hold by Owen and tagged Ahmed.
 Johnson came in strong and soon tagged Roberts back in.
 Shortly afterwards, all four participants were scattered around the ring area.
 The referee focused on Hart fighting with Johnson outside of the ring, while Bulldog struck Roberts multiple times in the knee with Cornette's tennis racquet.
 Bulldog then grabbed Roberts' leg and applied pressure to the knee, forcing Roberts to submit.

-Next, Goldust defended his WWF Intercontinental Championship against The Ultimate Warrior.
-The match began with Goldust being chased out of the ring by Warrior, where he stayed for the next several minutes while his valet Marlena and personal Bodyguard attempted to distract Warrior.
+Next, Goldust defended his WWF Intercontinental Championship against Ultimate Warrior.
+The match began with Goldust being chased out of the ring by Warrior, where he stayed for the next several minutes while his valet Marlena and bodyguard attempted to distract Warrior.
 Warrior took possession of Goldust's robe and Marlena's director's chair, which prompted the two to return to the ring and retrieve the items.
 Goldust put on his robe, sat in the chair and presented his hand for Warrior to kiss.
 Instead, Warrior took Marlena's lit cigar, burned Goldust's hand and then clotheslined him out of the chair.
 Goldust ran from the ring and was counted-out.
 Because championships cannot change hands on a countout, Goldust retained the title.